 If you have been injured in a workplace machinery accident or injured whilst using work equipment you may be entitled to make a claim for compensation for personal injury and any financial losses that you have incurred.

 Contact us for a free assessment of your case, either by phone or free meeting or free home visitanywhere in Lancashire, and we will discuss your case and answer any questions you may have about your potential injury claim.
-Our clients keep 100% of their compensation with no win - no fee you need not worry about the cost of making a claim.
+As we are happy to act on a no win - no fee basis you need not worry about the cost of making a claim.